sejalsksagar/CWC-1/README.md

  pip install streamlit
 ```

-## How to get the application running
+## How to get started
-1.Make sure you have all the required packages installed
+1. Make sure you have all the required packages installed

-2.Open the command line in the same folder where you cloned the repository
+2. Open the command line in the same folder where you cloned the repository

-3.Type the command `streamlit run "path\to\file\OHCL Dashboard.py"`
+3. Type the command `streamlit run "path\to\file\OHCL Dashboard.py"`

 ##  About us
-Sejal Kshirsagar (sejal.kshirsagar@cumminscollege.in)
+- Sejal Kshirsagar (sejal.kshirsagar@cumminscollege.in)

-Rutuja Wasu (rutuja.wasu@cumminscollege.in)
+- Rutuja Wasu (rutuja.wasu@cumminscollege.in)

-Sejal Loya (sejal.loya@cumminscollege.in)
+- Sejal Loya (sejal.loya@cumminscollege.in)

-Sanjyot Amritkar (sanjyot.amritkar@cumminscollege.in)
+- Sanjyot Amritkar (sanjyot.amritkar@cumminscollege.in)

-Jasmine Joshi (jasminejoshi10@gmail.com)
+- Jasmine Joshi (jasminejoshi10@gmail.com)